TeamX-OpenProject/XWorld/README.md

 # XWorld

-XWorld is a Spigot and Craftbukkit Plugin which handles Multi Worlds.
+XWorld is a Spigot/Bukkit/Craftbukkit Plugin which handles Multi Worlds.
+It will be the first MultiWorld Plugin for Spigot/Bukkit/Craftbukkit 1.9!

-Authors: Shustin and lusu007
+<b>We are looking for translator!</b>